Fibrations of $\infty$-categories: Introduction

+\begin{convention}[Univalence/completeness] After Rezk~\cite{rezk} and Joyal--Tierney~\cite{joyaltierney}, the restricted Yoneda functor associated to the inclusion $\bDelta\hookrightarrow \Cat$ induces an equivalence $\Cat \subset \psh(\bdelta)$ with the $\oo$-subcategory of Segal presheaves satisfying the {\it univalence}, or {\it completeness}, condition.
+In the terms of Theorem~\ref{flagged.thm}, univalence is equivalent to the condition on a flagged $\oo$-category $(\cG \ra \cC)$ that the natural map $\cG \ra \cC^\sim$ is an equivalence, i.e., that the underlying $\oo$-groupoid is equivalent to the space of isomorphisms. \end{convention}

-\begin{convention} For $\cC\hookrightarrow \cD$ a fully faithful functor between $\infty$-categories, we typically do not distinguish in notation or terminology between objects/morphisms in $\cC$ and their images in $\cD$.
+\begin{convention} For $\cC\hookrightarrow \cD$ a fully-faithful functor between $\infty$-categories, we typically do not distinguish in notation or terminology between objects/morphisms in $\cC$ and their images in $\cD$.
 In particular, we regard posets, as well as ordinary categories, as $\infty$-categories without notation or further comment.

 \end{convention}

 \begin{terminology} The \emph{1-cell} is the poset $c_1:=\{s\to t\}$.

 \end{terminology}